Operation-based and state-based CRDTs v5

 The internal state typically includes per-node information, increasing the on-disk size but allowing added benefits.
 The need to implement custom data types implies more code (in/out functions and operators).

-The advantage is the ability to reliably reset the values, a somewhat self-healing nature in the presence of lost changes (which doesn't happen in a cluster that operates properly), and the ability to receive changes from other than source nodes.
+• A somewhat self-healing nature in the presence of lost changes, which doesn't happen in a cluster that operates properly.

 Consider, for example, that a value is modified on node A, and the change gets replicated to B but not C due to network issue between A and C. If B modifies the value and this change gets replicated to C, it includes even the original change from A. With operation-based CRDTs, node C doesn't receive the change until the A-C network connection starts working again.